a-emadi/HLSTM/Readme.md

 # HLSTM
-  Report of observations and investigations on LSTM based Language Modeling
+  Report of empirical evaluation, observations and investigations on LSTM based Language Modeling

 ## Wikitext-2